I make videos for my YouTube channel, which has over 1000 subscribers.

 Dealing with mouth noises is the most frustrating part of the recording process.
 Whenever I looked for a solution to this problem, the best advice I found was to avoid getting saliva sounds and tongue clicks into recordings in the first place.
 That's much easier said than done.

-Drinking plenty of water before a recording session, sipping water while recording, sipping apple juice, eating Granny Smith apples, and speaking a little above or to the side of the mic help, but may not eliminate the problem entirely.
+Drinking plenty of water before a recording session, sipping water while recording, sipping apple juice, eating Granny Smith apples help, but may not eliminate the problem entirely.

 Finally, after much searching, I came across two solutions.
 One is completely free.
 The other is affordable, but only when it goes on sale.
 Neither of these solutions eliminates 100% of saliva sounds, so try to prevent wet mouth noises from getting into your recordings as much as possible.
 This video has some useful tips.